You Only Live Twice (1967) - Review

 Direction

-Gilbert's direction is technically accomplished and spectacularly assured.
-The volcano lair climax is the film's directorial masterpiece.
-Ken Adam's production design is the film's most important single creative achievement.
-Nancy Sinatra's title song is one of the franchise's most hauntingly beautiful, and John Barry's score is among his finest Bond work.
+Ken Adam's volcanic lair is the film's directorial centrepiece, a construction of such scale and visual imagination that the climactic assault sequence stands among the most striking in Bond history.
+Adam's production design is the film's most important creative achievement, influencing action cinema's approach to villain lairs ever since.
+Nancy Sinatra's title song is one of the franchise's most hauntingly beautiful, and John Barry's score is among his strongest Bond work.

 Who Should Watch

 Final Verdict: The Connery era's most operatically ambitious entry.
-Donald Pleasence's Blofeld established the visual vocabulary of the megalomaniacal villain, Ken Adam's volcano lair is one of cinema's greatest production design achievements, and Lewis Gilbert's direction gives the material a visual grandeur the franchise had not previously achieved.
+Pleasence's Blofeld gave the franchise one of its most enduring villain archetypes, Ken Adam's volcanic lair remains one of cinema's great production design achievements, and Lewis Gilbert's direction gives the material a visual grandeur that few spy films of any era have matched.

 0 comments